Doctor of Psychology in Military Clinical Psychology

 The Adler School offers a Military Clinical Psychology track within the Doctor of Psychology (Psy.D.) in Clinical Psychology program.

 Today’s veterans have long been a marginalized population within society.
 Collectively they suffer above-average rates of psychological problems, substance abuse, suicide, and chronic homelessness.
 One of the most recognized veteran populations is from the Vietnam War, a population of people who were often marginalized the minute they stepped off the plane following their combat tours of duty.
 Veterans of that war, as well as the veterans of the current conflicts, often experience challenges with reintegration into society, preparing for additional deployment, recovering from a traumatic injury, trying to further their education, and trying to manage all of the above while attempting to seek treatment for mental health or substance abuse problems.
 Our military, retirees, veterans, and their families can be greatly assisted by trained clinical psychologists.

-The Doctor of Psychology in Clinical Psychology, Military Clinical Psychology Track prepares students to work as clinical psychologists as either members of the uniform services or as civilians in the Department of Defense, Veterans Administration, or public and private sector programs serving military, retirees, veterans, and their families.
-The track examines the psychological impact of combat, war, low level conflicts, terrorism, nuclear-biological-chemical incidents, natural disasters, peacekeeping missions, and humanitarian operations.
+The Doctor of Psychology in Clinical Psychology, Military Clinical Psychology Track prepares students to work as clinical psychologists either as members of the uniform services or as civilians in the Department of Defense, Veterans Administration, or public and private sector programs serving the military, retirees, veterans, and their families.
+The track examines the psychological impact of combat, war, low-level conflicts, terrorism, nuclear-biological-chemical incidents, natural disasters, peacekeeping missions, and humanitarian operations.
 Students are trained in psychological consequence management and prepared to provide clinical psychology services in a range of settings.